neanes/neanes/docs/guide/index.md

 ![Page Setup Hyphen Spacing Example](./images/guide-page-setup-hyphen-spacing-example-1.png)

+### Fonts

+The default font is Source Serif, which supports the Adobe Latin-4 character set, as well as Cyrillic and Greek writing systems.
+GFS Didot is bundled for use with Greek texts, and Noto Naskh Arabic is bundled for use with Arabic texts.

 ## Audio Playback

 To play a score, use the playback panel in the main toolbar.